Al-Andalus: Society

 Though the number of the early inhabitants of al-Andalus after the 7th-century conquest was small, many native Iberian inhabitants converted to Islam, known as Muwalladun in Arabic or Muladíes in Spanish.
 By 1000, according to Ronald Segal, some 5,000,000 of Iberia's 7,000,000 inhabitants, most of them descended from indigenous Iberian converts, were Muslim.
 There were also Sub-Saharan Africans who had been absorbed into al-Andalus to be used as soldiers and slaves.
-The Berber and Sub-Saharan African soldiers were known as "tangerines" because they were imported through Tangier.
+The Berber and the sub-Saharan African soldiers were known as "tangerines" because they were imported through the Mediterranean coastal city of Tangier.

 In the 11th century, the Hindu-Arabic numeral system (base 10) had reached Europe via al-Andalus through Spanish Muslims, together with knowledge of astronomy and instruments like the astrolabe, which was first imported by Gerbert of Aurillac.
 For that reason, the numerals came to be known in Europe as Arabic numerals despite their origins in India.

 From the earliest days, the Umayyads wanted to be seen as intellectual rivals to the Abbasids and for Córdoba to have libraries and educational institutions to that of their rival, Baghdad.
 Although there was a clear rivalry between the two powers, there was freedom to travel between the two caliphates, which helped spread new ideas and innovations over time.